danny-andrews/thresh/README.md

-# circleci-weigh-in
+# thresh
+Separate the wheat from the chaff in your static asset bundles.

 A CircleCI integration for tracking file size changes across deploys.

 ## What it Does
-- Saves file containing file sizes of assets (by reading from your bundler's manifest output) to the `$CIRCLE_ARTIFACTS/circleci-weigh-in/asset-sizes.json` directory as an artifact for later reference.
+- Saves file containing file sizes of assets (by reading from your bundler's manifest output) to the `$CIRCLE_ARTIFACTS/thresh/asset-sizes.json` directory as an artifact for later reference.

 <details>
   <summary>Example output:</summary>